decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 set_order: 7
 ---

 A Decentraland scene can interface with the Ethereum blockchain.
 This can serve to obtain data about the user's wallet and the tokens in it, or to trigger transactions that could involve any Ethereum token, fungible or non-fungible.
+This can be used in many ways, for example to sell tokens, to reward tokens as part of a game-mechanic, to change how a user interacts with a scene if they own certain tokens, etc.

-There currently are three tools to use for this, all of them specifically provided by Decentraland.
+There currently are three tools to use for this, all of them provided by Decentraland.

-- The `Identity` library: used to obtain general user data from their Ethereum account.
+- The `Identity` library: used to obtain general user data.
-- The `eth-connect` library: used to interface with Ethereum contracts and trigger transactions.
+- The `eth-connect` library: used to interface with Ethereum contracts and call their functions, for example to trigger transactions or check balances.
-- The `Ethereum controller`: used for more low-level transactions.
+- The `Ethereum controller`: a low-level library to use with more flexibility.

 Note that all transactions triggered by a scene will require a user to approve and pay a gas fee.